Call for Nominations: AIGA Chicago Board & Committee Members

-The Mentor Program Chair will oversee the chapter’s 10-week-long Mentor Program which has an average of 100 mentees and 15 mentors each spring and fall.
+The VPs of the Mentor Program will oversee the chapter’s 10-week-long Mentor Program which has an average of 120 mentees and 10-15 mentors each spring and fall.
 This position also oversees the management of the Mentor Program Committee, interviewing and training mentor leaders, developing a bi-weekly program with committees during mentor sessions such as studio tours and workshops.
-Mandatory training with Jen Lemerand, our Mentor Chair, begins February 2019.
-The position begins in June 2020.
+Mandatory training with Leslie Presto, our interim VP of Mentor Program, begins June 2020.

 - Be the face of the program to the mentors, mentees and design community.